antigravities/Steamcord/README.md

 # Steamcord

 > Steam to Discord.
-Because Steam's social features are genetically inferior.
+Because Steam's social features are inferior.

+## Development has moved to [antigravities/Steamcord2](https://github.com/antigravities/Steamcord2), use that instead

 Steamcord is an in-development Steam to Discord interface which replaces some basic functions of the Steam client, such as messaging, friends list management, notification counts, and key redemption.
 It is **not** a total client replacement, but offers significant enhancements to the chat experience of Steam.